Are Stepwells in India Safe for Kids? A Mum’s Guide

 When we first began exploring stepwells with kids in Delhi, it served as our testing ground.
 These hidden gems sit right in the middle of the bustling capital, yet feel like stepping into another world.

-If you’re traveling India with kids, these are easy escapes to slow down, catch your breath, and let the children wander while soaking in history.
+If you’re traveling in India with kids, these are easy escapes to slow down, catch your breath, and let the children wander while soaking in history.

 Agrasen ki Baoli – Echoes in the Heart of Delhi